emerge-ehri/fhir-specification/docs/source/artifacts/practitioner.rst

 Practitioner
 ============

-.. sidebar:: Contents
+.. sidebar:: Artifact

-    Type: Resource
+    * Type: Resource
-    Source: |fhir-gr-ig-short|
-    Specification: |practitioner-res|
+    * Spec: |practitioner-res|

-TODO reference practitionerRole and Orgnization and discussion on the three types of roles (performer, requester, interpreter).
+TODO reference practitionerRole and Organization and discussion on the three types of roles (performer, requester, interpreter).

 Scope
 ^^^^^